-Disclaimer: I am not a doctor, nor do I have formal training in medicine.
-This is my personal experience with putting Hashimoto’s into remission and advice about how to cure Hashimoto's naturally after two years of research, consulting with numerous doctors (both conventional and integrative) and testing different treatments.
+Disclaimer: I am a Certified Integrative and Nutrition Health Coach.
+I am not a medical doctor.
+This is my personal experience with putting Hashimoto’s into remission naturally after three years of research, consulting with numerous doctors (both conventional and integrative) and testing different treatment options.
 I learned to question everything and be my own advocate.
+This article is not intended to be used as medical advice.

-Note: The doctor is not always right.
-Doctors are regular people who just went to school for a longer time.
-The may or may not have been taught the right thing.
-Remember when smoking was not considered harmful?
-Or when stress was never considered a factor in heart disease?
 Listen to your gut, pun intended, and be informed about your health.
 Links between immunity, gut health and diet are finally at the forefront but more research needs to be done.
-Many docs just aren't up to date.

 Before and “After” Hashimoto’s

 Maybe these pics will help demonstrate the effects Hashimoto’s can have on you.
 I suffered from symptoms on and off for years.
 But it wasn’t until late 2014 that I could really start to see what was happening.
 I was diagnosed in 2015 and by 2016, felt the effects of Hashimoto’s fully.
 I tried doing all sorts of things from the Whole30 program which helped a bit but wasn’t enough in the beginning, to attending the renowned FX Mayr Clinic in Austria.
 It was not until late summer of 2017 and early 2018 that I started working on how to cure Hashimoto’s naturally via the AutoImmune Protocol (AIP).

 Can you believe I am the same weight in the first 2 pics?
 Or that I weigh more in the last pic than I do in the first two pics?
 The reason: inflammation